DragunWF/TypeRacer-Bot/README.md

 - After that, if you want to override the default settings set for the bot.
 You can go to `data/settings.json` to change the values.
 - If the bot user you're using hasn't gone through the 100 wpm captcha test.
-You may have to increase the `"key_intervals" values in `data/settings.json` to lower your wpm.
+You may have to increase the `"key_intervals"` values in `data/settings.json` to lower your wpm and to avoid the captcha test alert.

 ## Status